enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 * Collection pages should be width-responsive and should behave as expected at phone (landscape and portrait), tablet (landscape and portrait), and desktop resolutions and aspect ratios
 * Collection filtering options should be friendly to use and behave as expected at phone (landscape and portrait), tablet (landscape and portrait), and desktop resolutions and aspect ratios
 * Collection breadcrumb links should be present, correct, and tappable/clickable (when selected)
-* Meta data and other social and SEO structures present on the page should properly describe the present view
+* Metadata and other social and SEO structures present on the page should properly describe the present view
 * Tracking scripts should track the present collection view correctly
 * Collection products should respect the sorting preferences set via the admin
 * Products shown on a collection page should link to the correct product detail view when tapped/clicked
-* Collection page tap/click targets should visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
+* Collection page tap/click targets should be visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
 * When a product is tagged with a collection, that product should be shown on the collection page

 ### Product Detail